elektret/elektret.github.com/source/_posts/2013-04-24-a-spherical-cow.markdown

 >The scholars then returned to the university, notebooks crammed with data,
 >where the task of writing the report was left to the team leader.
 >Shortly thereafter the physicist returned to the farm, saying to the farmer
->"I have the solution weiß Wikipedia:
+>"I have the solution, but it only works in the case of spherical cows in a vacuum."

 [wikipedia]: http://en.wikipedia.org/wiki/Spherical_cow